stone84949/XTTS-RVC-UI/README.md

 "top_k": 70,
 "top_p": 0.95,

-Note2: When you finish typing if it didn't read the entire thing, you can simply press . or spacebar or backspace and it will read the entire sentence during a refresh within 1 or 2 seconds.
+Note2: When you finish typing if it didn't read the entire thing, you can simply press . or spacebar or backspace and it will read the entire sentence during a refresh (usually within 1 or 2 seconds).
 I have found the best results by using Dragon Naturally Speaking and my microphone.
 Having it type in the box for me and using a "custom dragon command" word "erase" to erase the box.
 My dragon step-by-step command is like this, Steps: Control + A, Backspace" when myCommand "erase" is spoken.

 Original Repo Info: